Register machine: Elgot–Robinson (1964) and the problem of the RASP without indirect addressing

 Elgot–Robinson investigate the possibility of allowing their RASP model to "self modify" its program instructions.
-The idea was an old one, proposed by Burks-Goldstine-von Neumann (1946-7), and sometimes called "the computed goto."
+The idea was an old one, proposed by Burks–Goldstine–von Neumann (1946–1947), and sometimes called "the computed goto".
 Melzak (1961) specifically mentions the "computed goto" by name but instead provides his model with indirect addressing.

 Computed goto: A RASP program of instructions that modifies the "goto address" in a conditional- or unconditional-jump program instruction.

 But this does not solve the problem (unless one resorts to Gödel numbers).
-What is necessary is a method to fetch the address of a program instruction that lies (far) "beyond/above" the upper bound of the finite state machine's instruction register and TABLE.
+What is necessary is a method to fetch the address of a program instruction that lies (far) "beyond/above" the upper bound of the finite state machine instruction register and TABLE.